Full calibration of the tomographic redshift distribution from the HSC PDR3 Shape Catalog with DESI: Results

 The impact of the successive corrections made to the clustering redshifts measurements are shown with Bin 1 as an example in the upper panel of Figure \ref{fig:distributions}.
 Similar global shifts are observed on every tomographic Bin due to the successive corrections.
 In the lower panel of Figure \ref{fig:distributions}, measurements with all corrections and the associated spline models are shown.
 For comparison, we replicate the \textbf{PhotZ} photometry calibrated distributions presented in Figure 8 of \cite{HSCClusteringRau2023}. $\dz$ "shift" values are reported in Table \ref{tab:shifts_results} and displayed in Figure \ref{fig:shifts}.
 These shifts are measured as a difference of mean values with respect to the reported Y3 Total distribution means obtained in \cite{HSCClusteringRau2023}.
 Per convention, a negative shift implies the considered measurement has a preference for a higher expectation value compared to the Y3 Total measurement. { }

 The shift parameter results offer competitive measurements exclusively from clustering redshifts, as showcased in Figure \ref{fig:shifts}.
 In this work, we follow the recommendations from the first HSC analysis (see notes (iv) and (v) of Section 7 from \cite{HSCClusteringRau2023}), by modeling the evolution of the galaxy-dark matter bias for both the photometric sample and the spectroscopic sample, as well as corrections due to magnification effects.
 Moreover, the calibration sample we use here has redshifts $z\gtrsim1.2$ with QSO and ELG sources, allowing for complete calibration of Bin 3 and Bin 4, and the calibration sample is entirely composed of spectroscopic redshifts.
+These measurements are new with respect to the original analysis.
+In particular, quasars offer significant potential for high redshift calibration of source galaxies.
+In appendix \ref{sec:appendix_qso}, we explore their potential and sensitivity by showcasing clustering redshifts over a toy population at redshifts $z_\mathrm{phot}\in[1.8,2.0)$ at raw density $\sim0.1\;\mathrm{arcmin}^{-2}$.

 As such, in the upper panel of Figure \ref{fig:distributions}, we can notice the relative impact of each of the calibrations on tomographic Bin 1.
 This work hints at biases in Bin 1 calibration, as displayed in Figure \ref{fig:shifts}.
 We explain this discrepancy with the successive corrections to correct galaxy bias with the auto-correlation measurements.
 With the "No bias evolution" correction, the measurement is $n_p(z_j)\propto \bo_{sp}(z_j)/\bo_{mm}(z_j)$ and is more in-line with reported measurements of \textbf{WX} from the CAMIRA LRG sample.
 Moreover, as reported by Table \ref{tab:galaxy_bias}, the BGS galaxies ($z\sim0-0.5$) have strong bias evolution, hence provoking significant shifts towards lower redshift expectations.
 This linear galaxy bias measurement is further corroborated by two-point angular measurements used in the auto-correlation correction.
 Note that clustering redshifts measurements of $n(z)$ that do not take into account galaxy bias evolution are not necessarily comparable due to evolution rate differences from different calibration samples, hence partially explaining the mild difference we see between \textbf{PhotZ \& WX} and the measurement with no bias evolution made in this work.